yay kde-cli-tools

 dest_file="$DEST/$filename"

-# Only modify Exec lines that don't already have strat
+# Fix Exec= lines that don't already use strat

 if ! grep -q "Exec=strat $STRATA" "$dest_file"; then